A TALENTED RGS dancer will travel to India to showcase her skills at a prestigious performing arts centre.

 Sahana started learning Bharatanatyam, which reflects South Indian traditions and values, at the age of seven, originally training under the renowned guru Chamundeswari Pani, whose North-East dance school acts as a cultural link keeping Indian culture and traditional dance alive in younger generations.

-Now 12 years old, Sahana has experience of dancing solo at several special events, including in front of the Mayor of Middleborough at temple festivals and in Madurai, India in December.
+Now 12 years old, Sahana has experience of dancing at several high-profile events, including in front of the Mayor of Middlesbrough at temple festivals and solo in Madurai, India in December.

 Sahana, who also loves singing and playing cricket, aims to master the art of traditional dance so that, one day, she can pass on her skills to future generations.